jaruserickson/naruto-cv/README.md

  - Some characters have un-unique faces (e.g. Yamato, Shino Aburame), this can increase the chance of mis-identification.
  - Modern CNNs for multiple object detection are really complex
  - Data input/output is a challenge given the custom dataset
+ - Anime itself presents an interesting challenge with fight scenes with lots of movements.
+Both tracking and detection in "middle frames" is hard since the characters' faces are often distorted for effect.

 ### Notes
 #### Dataset